pozil/auto-assign-issue/README.md

 ## Example usage

-Here's an example flow that auto-assigns all new issues to the `octocat` user:
+Here's an example flow that auto-assigns all new issues to two users randomly chosen from `octocat`, `cat` and `dog` :

 ```yml
 name: Issue assignment